davidmolina/davidmolina.github.io/resume.md

 Entrepreneur doing over $1m in revenue and questions about the program?
 Get in touch.

+Highlight: if U.S. Latinos were a country, we'd be the 7th largest on earth based on GDP.

 # Thinkful
 *[Front End Web Development](https://www.thinkful.com/courses/learn-web-development-online/), 2014*
-Bunkered down between Southeast Portland Grind coffee house and NedSpace, Portland's original co-working I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
+Between Southeast Portland Grind coffee and NedSpace, Portland's original co-working I spent the first few months of 2014 learning HTML, CSS, JavaScript and APIs.
 My projects included, making a clone of [Google's landing page](https://github.com/davidmolina/Google-Clone), [Street Fighter the game](https://github.com/davidmolina/jquery-streetfighter), [shopping list](https://github.com/davidmolina/shoppingList), and my [resume from scratch](https://twitter.com/davidcmolina/status/446008556693626880).

-Leveraged the skills learned at Skillshare, Ruby meetups, RailsConf, Ruby on Ales, Calagator, and Thinkful to launch [Operation Code](http://operationcode.org), and when it took off paused coursework.
+Leveraged the skills learned at Skillshare, Ruby meetups, RailsConf, Ruby on Ales, Calagator, and Thinkful to launch [operationcode.org](http://operationcode.org), and when it took off paused coursework.

 At some point I plan to return to code school using my New GI Bill.
 Know a good one?